Automattic/wp-calypso/client/extensions/woocommerce/state/action-list/README.md

 be discarded and a new action list can be generated upon error to pick up where this one left off.

-### What about asynchronous operations?
+### What about multiple operations at the same time?

-It's true that some steps could be carried out asynchronously.
+It's true that some steps could be carried out at the same time.
 For example, it's possible to create more than one variation at a time by sending off multiple API requests at once.
 In the future, we could easily modify the `operations` field to accept an array, which would preserve the sequential dependency order of the